ionic-jp/capacitor-plugins-docs/src/docs/stripe/initialize.md

 scrollActiveLine: []
 ---

 You can import `Stripe` object from `@capacitor-community/stripe`.
-After that, you should use initialize method with your publishableKey.
+After that, you should do initialize method with your publishableKey.
-Don't you have the key?
-In that case, first register as a member and acquire it.

 ```diff ts
 + import { Stripe } from '@capacitor-community/stripe';